shyamvkansagra/slate/source/includes/_customWishlistPage.md

 If you are building a custom wishlist page, you will need to -

-1. Set the Wishlist page type to "hosted" from the Swym Dashboard.
+1. Set the "Display the Wishlist module as" setting to "Separate page" in the Swym Dashboard.
 2. Override the redirect function as shown on the right.